Wayne Couzens: Met PCs deny sharing offensive messages with killer

 All three defendants were released on bail and a trial was set for 28 July.

-PC Cobban is charged with four counts of sending a grossly offensive, indecent, obscene or menacing message on a public communication network, while PC Neville is charged with two counts of the same offence.
+PC Cobban, of Didcot, Oxfordshire, is charged with four counts of sending a grossly offensive, indecent, obscene or menacing message on a public electronic communications network, while PC Neville, of Weybridge, Surrey, is charged with two counts of the same offence.

-Former Met officer Mr Borders faces five counts of of the same charge.
+Former Met officer Mr Borders, of Preston, Lancashire, faces five counts of the same charge.

 The alleged offences took place two years before Couzens kidnapped Sarah Everard in a fake arrest in March 2021, before raping and the murdering the 33-year-old marketing executive.